-In some instances, livestock in high water may seek out the most shallow portion of the body of water where they can stand with their heads above water, but will still need to be removed.
+Large and small animals can become stranded during high water events.
+In some instances, they may seek out the most-shallow portion of the body of water where they can stand with their heads above water, but will still need to be removed.